winter-yuki/kotlin-self-types/README.md

 }
 ```

-Swift prohibits using new object where `self` is expected:
+Swift prohibits using a new object where `self` is expected:
 ```swift
 final class NewSelf {
     // error: cannot convert return expression of type 'NewSelf' to return type 'Self'